al8876/tweeter/README.md

 ## Lighthouse Labs project #2:

+Screen shot of homepage with tweet composer:
 !["Screenshot of homepage with tweet composer"](https://github.com/al8876/tweeter/blob/master/docs/tweeter-compose.png?raw=true)

+Screen shot of closing tweet composer using compose button and view of tweet feed:
 !["Screenshot of closing tweet composer and view of tweet feed"](https://github.com/al8876/tweeter/blob/master/docs/tweeter-feed.png?raw=true)

 Tweets are composed by the user, and stored in a noSQL database, where they are shown in chronological order based on time created in the tweet newsfeed.